neXenio/SBLEC-Demo/README.md

 }
 ```

-You should extend your gobal `build.gradle` file with the following properties:
+After [obtaining a license](https://www.nexenio.com/), you should extend your gobal `build.gradle` file with the following properties:

 ```gradle
 # neXenio Artifactory